 Owning a single-state muni fund can help limit how much an investor pays in state and local taxes and make it far less taxing to complete state income tax forms.

 What many investors like best about single-state funds, we believe, is the favorable tax treatment of the dividend income these funds generate: If you own a single-state fund in your home state, the income that is tax-free on your federal income tax return will also be tax-free at the state and local level.
-(Please note that a portion of some distributions may be taxable or increase AMT exposure for some investors and that capital gains distributions are taxable as capital gains.)
+Please note that capital gains distributions are taxable as capital gains.
+Additionally, a portion of some funds’ distributions may be taxable or increase AMT exposure for some investors; distributions from Oppenheimer Rochester AMT-Free New York Municipal Fund, however, are exempt from AMT.

 As many fixed-income investors know, favorable federal tax laws were developed to encourage the investment in municipal bonds and municipal bond funds, which serve to enhance civic life across the United States by financing infrastructure development and community-building initiatives.

 Many states, however, have laws requiring investors to pay taxes on income that was exempt at the federal level.
 We understand that balancing a state budget amid a variety of changing conditions may well be a daunting task for elected officials, but do investors have to give up even more of their hard-earned income?
 Aren’t investors already coping with state and local governments that seem to be collecting more and allocating less to the services they need?